How to Clear & Flush DNS Cache on iPhone & iPad

-- Swipe up from the bottom of the iPhone screen to reveal Control Center (or from the bottom of the screen if the device is older)
+- Swipe up from the bottom of the iPhone or iPad screen to reveal Control Center (or from the bottom of the screen if the device is older)

 - Tap on the Airplane Icon to enable Airplane Mode – wait until the devices radio signals are off as indicated by the airplane logo in the status bar, then tap again on the Airplane Icon to disable Airplane Mode

 - Swipe down to leave Control Center, the DNS cache has been flushed successfully

 Now that DNS has been cleared out, whatever adjustments were made in the devices Network Settings will take effect immediately without any further action.

 You can also reset and clear DNS cache on iPhone and iPad by going to the Settings app to turn on AirPlane mode: Open “Settings” then flip the switch for “Airplane Mode” to the ON position.